Samo napred...

 Samo napred... (trans.
 Ride On...) is the fifth studio album from Serbian and former Yugoslav rock band YU Grupa.
 It would be the last album recorded by YU Grupa before they disbanded in 1981, releasing their comeback album Od zlata jabuka in 1987.

-Samo napred... is the band's first album recorded with the drummer Dragoljub Đuričić (who replaced Dragan Micić), the organist Dragan Janković and the guitarist Bata Kostić (who, although previously a member of the band, never appeared on any album recorded by the band, except on Među zvezdama as a guest).
+Samo napred... is the band's first album recorded with the drummer Dragoljub Đuričić (who replaced Dragan Micić), the organist Dragan Janković and the guitarist Bata Kostić (who previously only appeared as a full-fledged member on the band's second album Kako To Da Svaki Dan despite his long tenure with the group.
+He was also featured on Među zvezdama as a guest).